My Paralysis Journey

 The Slow Climb Back

 Learning to swallow again became its own mountain to climb.
 I progressed from thickened liquids to purees to minced food, with each meal stretching across three hours.
 I endured the impatient stares of cleaning staff eager to clear my barely-touched plates.
+Can you imagine eating for three hours straight just to get a few spoonfuls down?

 The Invisible Battle

 The fog lingered for three years before I finally recognized I needed to save myself.
-Through reading about grief and trauma, I discovered the book "The Body Keeps the Score" and had my revelation: mental hurdles were blocking my physical recovery.
+After reading about grief and trauma, I discovered the book "The Body Keeps the Score" and had my revelation: mental hurdles were blocking my physical recovery.
 The residual weakness in my left side and facial paralysis weren't just physical problems—they were manifestations of unprocessed trauma.

 It took another two years to gather the courage to seek professional help.
 Today, I can say without shame that therapy expedited my recovery process and helped me process the trauma, finally clearing the brain fog that had prevented me from fully connecting with my body.
 After 7.5 years as a GBS outpatient, I'm finally seeing meaningful progress in my facial paralysis, synkinesis, and residual weakness.
 It was only after this long journey—7.5 years post-GBS—that my nerve test results finally showed significant improvement in my left side.